 “The Nature of Haiku” — An exploration of haiku poetry in English with an emphasis on the seasonal and nature-focused aspects of this poetry, covering such techniques as kigo (season words), kireji (cutting words or a two-part juxtapositional structure), and shasei (primarily objective sensory imagery).
 Includes writing exercises and a sharing/feedback session.

 “Haiku Targets” — What do you shoot for when you write haiku?
-This class explores the targets to aim for, and why 5-7-5 is not necessarily one of them—learn why 5-7-5 is a sort of urban myth for writing haiku in English, and why other techniques (not “rules”) are better targets to aim for.
+This class explores the targets to aim for, and why 5-7-5 is not necessarily one of them—learn why 5-7-5 is a sort of urban myth for writing haiku in English, and why other techniques (not “rules”) such as season words and a two-part structure are better targets to aim for in writing these brief poems of personal experience.
 Includes writing exercises and sharing/feedback.

 “How Do You Write Haiku?” — A tour of various ways to write haiku, including from direct personal experience, vicarious experience, memory, writing prompts, and other methods, including a discussion of the pros and cons of each approach.
 Includes writing exercises and sharing/feedback.